About the Journal

 DCIP aims to:

-• Publish rolling articles once they have been copyedited with the aim of collating at least ONE issue per year.
-One issue is to have 8-10 articles.
+- Publish rolling articles after copyediting and production, with the aim of generating at least ONE issue per year.

-• Support new or emerging scholars including from Doctoral, Undergraduate honours and Masters-level programs
+- Support new or emerging scholars including Undergraduate honours, Masters-level, and Doctorate students.

-• Accept work which challenges dominant paradigms in criminology including intersectionality, BIPOC-focus, 2SLGBTIQ+, queer perspectives, critical race, and/or environmental issues, theories, and ideas
+- Accept work which challenges dominant paradigms in criminology including intersectionality, BIPOC-focus, 2SLGBTIQ+ and queer perspectives, critical race, and/or environmental issues, theories, and ideas.

-Authors are responsible for obtaining permission for any copyrighted material used, including photographs and illustrations, and providing documentation to the journal upon submission.
+Authors are responsible for obtaining permission for any copyrighted material they use, including photographs and illustrations, and providing documentation to the journal upon submission.

 Archiving and Preservation

 Authors are permitted to share any version of their work in any institutional, disciplinary, or other repository, and on personal websites, immediately upon publication with no embargo period.
 This includes sharing of the final publisher version (e.g., PDF).
-The shared version should include proper APA 7th edition citation and a link to the published version that appears on the DCIP website, including the DOI.
+The shared version should include a link to the published version that appears on the DCIP website, including its DOI.

 (De)constructing Criminology is archived in the PKP Preservation Network (PN) using the LOCKSS Program.